+Establishing the existence of weak solutions to the matrix-valued two-phase harmonic map flow \eqref{HeatSystems} involves substantial difficulties.
+In the one-phase setting, Chen and Struwe \cite{CS89} constructed weak solutions using a Ginzburg--Landau approximation.
+However, for the present two-phase problem, this strategy is not directly available.
+The evolving interface $ \Ga(t) $ and the coupling conditions on $ \Ga(t) $, in particular the minimal pair condition \eqref{MinimalPair}, make the interaction between the two phases much more difficult to control.
+As a result, it is difficult to derive the convergence of solutions $ \A_{\va} $ of the Keller--Rubinstein--Sternberg model \eqref{RSKmodelmatrix} directly to a solution of \eqref{HeatSystems}.

+As noted above, \cite{FLWZ23} instead considered the reverse problem: assuming the existence of a sufficiently regular solution of the limiting system, they constructed approximating solutions $ \A_{\va} $ of \eqref{RSKmodelmatrix} that converge to it.
+This further indicates the difficulty of applying Ginzburg--Landau-type methods directly in the present setting.
+In particular, the construction of a Chen--Struwe-type weak solution of \eqref{HeatSystems} by passing to the limit in \eqref{RSKmodelmatrix} remains open.

+To overcome this difficulty, we use a minimizing movement scheme, following the abstract framework of \cite{AGS08} and the concrete example in \cite{LX16}.
+We discretize the time interval, solve a variational problem on each time step, and then interpolate the discrete solutions to obtain an approximate evolution.
+Passing to the limit as the time step tends to zero yields a weak solution.

-To illustrate the minimizing movement scheme and highlight the adaptations made in our proof, we first present a toy model for global weak heat flows into spheres, which serves as a simpler, single-phase counterpart.
-This model clarifies the core idea before tackling the complexities of our two-phase system.
+Before turning to the full two-phase problem, we first discuss a toy model for global weak heat flows into spheres.
+This one-phase example illustrates the basic idea of the minimizing movement scheme and clarifies the changes needed in the proof of the two-phase case.